Agency Reporting with an Agent

-This guide walks through setting up Agentic SEO for multi-client agency use.
-You will create one project per client, connect their Google Search Console property, and use the AI agent to generate reports.
+This guide walks through running Agentic SEO across a roster of clients.
+You create one project per client, connect their Google Search Console property, and the agent takes it from there — generating reports on each client's real data, then continuously diagnosing, prioritizing, and monitoring every account.

 For a full overview of agency reporting capabilities, see Agency Reports.